MingshiYangUIUC/AimAssist-Minecraft-Squid-Workshop-Project/Documentation/Iterative-Aiming-Algorithm.md

 # Aiming Algorithm
-This algorithm can aim at a moving target.
+This algorithm can be used to aim at a moving target.
 Note that it can be directly used in Minecraft.

 ## Objective
 Hit a target currently at position P and is moving with constant velocity V.

 ## Known Knowledge
-We know how to aim at a stationary target, and how much time does an arrow need to hit such target.
+We know how to aim at a stationary target, and how much time does an arrow need to hit such target. \

-## Framework
 If there exist a position P^ where the arrow and the target spend the same time T^ to get there, we should aim at this position.

 ## Question